streamnative/pulsar-hub/offloaders/aws-s3/2.5.1/aws-s3.md

     `s3ManagedLedgerOffloadReadBufferSizeInBytes`|Size of block read|1 MB
     `s3ManagedLedgerOffloadMaxBlockSizeInBytes`|Size of block write|64 MB
     `managedLedgerMinLedgerRolloverTimeMinutes`|Minimum time between ledger rollover for a topic<br><br>**Note**: it is not recommended that you set this configuration in the product environment.|2
-    `managedLedgerMaxEntriesPerLedger`|Max number of entries to append to a ledger before triggering a rollover.<br><br>**Note**: it is not recommended that you set this configuration in the product environment.|5000
+    `managedLedgerMaxEntriesPerLedger`|Maximum number of entries to append to a ledger before triggering a rollover.<br><br>**Note**: it is not recommended that you set this configuration in the product environment.|5000

 ### Bucket (required)